Parent and Family Resources

 Concerns About Your Student's Drinking?

 Texas Tech has a variety of options available to assist your student.
 Please visit our resource page for suggestions.
-All incoming students (first year and transfer) are also required to complete Think About It, which is an online prevention education course designed for college students.
+All incoming students (first year and transfer) are also required to complete online mandatory prevention education designed for college students.

 We encourage you to be an active partner in your student's safety.
 If you have concerns, express them.
 Trust your instincts.
 Often times students will have their perceptions of "normal" skewed while attending college.
 If it doesn't sound right to you, get involved.
 You can also call the RISE office at 806.742.2110 for information and referrals.